Codrut Turcanu (the most productive Internet Marketing copywriter)

 What makes this powerful?

-There’s a lively debate on industry-related blogs and forums: “Should you have a header or not on a landing page?” and the answer is: NEVER!, if you have an amateurish-looking graphic, or one that doesn’t emphasize your offer in 3 seconds or less.
+There’s a tight debate on industry-related blogs and forums: “Should you have a header or no header on a landing page?” and the answer is: NEVER!, if you have an amateurish-looking graphic, or one which doesn’t emphasize your offer in 3 seconds or less.

 Take a look at this winning header instead: it embeds the headline (promise), eCover and brand.
 YES!